Steckschwein/steckschwein.github.io/content/software.md

 ![steckOS banner command output](/images/banner.png)

 A version of the Unix SYS V banner command taken from [here](https://github.com/uffejakobsen/sysvbanner/blob/master/banner.c).
 One of the few tools written in C. The source compiled with cc65 without modifications.
-We changed some int variables to unisigned char anyway to fit our 8bit CPU.
+We changed some int variables to unsigned char anyway to fit our 8bit CPU.

 #### wozmon